Family cremates techie without his kidney, which is in cop custody

-A day after mid-day reported how Deenanath Mangeshkar Hospital removed 32-year-old Indrajit Chavan’s kidney without his family’s consent, the organ was to be sent to Sassoon Hospital for a chemical analysis
+A day after mid-day reported how Deenanath Mangeshkar Hospital removed Indrajit Chavan’s kidney without his family’s consent, the organ was to be sent to Sassoon Hospital for a chemical analysis

 The mystery behind the death of 32-year-old IT professional Indrajit Chavan remains unsolved as the cause of his death is still unknown.
 He was cremated without his kidney yesterday.
 Chavan’s body was released to his family after a post-mortem at Sassoon’s forensic department on Wednesday.
 His kidney is in Kothrud police’s custody.